Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories

 We analyzed 32,820 GitHub issues from 13,227 repositories related to privacy law compliance, focusing on major privacy laws, such as GDPR, CCPA, CPRA, and the Data Protection Act.
 Our analysis revealed that the most frequently discussed user rights are the rights to erasure, access, and opt-out.
-Through manual analysis of a subset of the issues, we identified 24 categories of developer concerns that we grouped into six clusters: features/bugs, consent-related issues, documentation, data storage/sharing, adaptability, and general compliance. \textbf{Future work}.
+Through manual analysis of a subset of the issues, we identified 24 categories of developer concerns that we grouped into six clusters: user rights and consent, compliance implementation, documentation, data storing/sharing, general compliance, and contextual adaptability.
 Our future work will further validate our findings through extended surveys and interviews with contributing software engineers to complement the existing taxonomy validation.
-We also plan to explore the potential of LLMs for handling main privacy development concerns, and will examine suitable mechanisms for achieving data privacy compliance, similar to the security measures discussed in prior work~\citep{hussain2020enterprise}.
+We also plan to explore the potential of LLMs for handling main privacy development concerns, and will examine suitable mechanisms for achieving data privacy compliance.
 We will finally investigate Policy as Code mechanisms to integrate solutions for privacy concerns in the framework of Continuous Integration~\citep{ferreira2023rulekeeper}.

-\textbf{Acknowledgements} We would like to thank Sotiris Diamantopoulos and Evangelia Vanezi who performed the validation of the privacy law compliance taxonomy.
+\textbf{Acknowledgements} We would like to thank Sotiris Diamantopoulos, Savvas Savvides, and Evangelia Vanezi who performed the validation of the privacy law compliance taxonomy.

 \textbf{Funding}.
 This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

 \textbf{Competing interests}.
 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.